adrayandaleandrew/simple-automation/README.md

 # A simple automation

-- learn how to automate simple movements, tasks using python
+- This simple script automates simple movements, tasks using python after a specified interval
+-